HackerN64/HackerSM64/README.md

 - Widescreen (16:9) support toggleable by pressing `L` in the pause menu. *
 - S2DEX engine by someone2639!
 To use it, compile with `make TEXT_ENGINE=s2dex_text_engine` or just set `TEXT_ENGINE` to `s2dex_text_engine` in the makefile.
 - ia8 coins (64x64), the vanilla coin texture is upgraded to accomodate. *
+- ia8 30 FPS (64x64) coins (Textures by InTheBeef, cleaned up by Arceveti). *
+- Floombas!
+Simply just retextured goombas with custom behaviors (does not overwrite standard goombas). *
+- HD texture support for intro splash screen (with floombas if enabled). *
 - Mario's silhouette is shown when behind most surfaces (By Frame#5375, Axollyon, AloXado320, Wiseguy, Arceveti) *
 - Skybox size modifier.
 You can have 2x, 3x and 4x size skyboxes (you can select the skybox size in `config.h`.)
 Please note that this might affect console performance, especially 4x mode.
 2x or 3x mode is recommended if aiming for console.
 By CowQuack *
 - You can set the black border size to different values for console and emulator.
 It's set to 0 by default for both. *